Jacalz/rymdport/README.md

 ## Sponsoring

 Wormhole-gui an open source project that is provided free of charge and that will continue to be the case forever.
 If you use wormhole-gui and appreciate the work being put into it, please consider supporting the development through [GitHub Sponsors](https://github.com/sponsors/Jacalz).
-This is in now way a requirement, but would be greatly appreciated and would allow for even more improvements to come further down the road.
+This is in no way a requirement, but would be greatly appreciated and would allow for even more improvements to come further down the road.

 ## Requirements